“…Not so much make it, but it was more like a release….” – Matt Smitty

 So that evening, when you crossed checkpoint, and Mohammad had picked you up, it was he who took you to the cell phone store at nine in the evening.
 “I send you to someone I trust.
 If he doesn’t do a good job, you call me.”

-This trusted cell phone dealer gave you both a good price and fast service on replacing the screen.
+This trusted cell phone dealer gives you both a good price and fast service on replacing the screen.
 It is a thirty minutes wait, and your place is only 5 minutes drive away from the store, but you are on friendly terms with Mohammad, and you ask him if he wouldn’t mind if you just accompanied him while he works for the night run.
 You thought you were just accompanying him and he thought he was getting extra money for the night.

 Whatever the case, both people win that evening, because you find yourself in a dream once again.
-He is playing techno music, but the kind that you are familiar with, but when paired with the big round orange moon, watching and guiding the city of Ancient Jerusalem, the holy land, the portal from one realm to the next, you are awakened to a fundamental understanding.
+He is playing techno music, the kind that you are familiar with, and when paired with the big round orange moon, watching and guiding the city of Ancient Jerusalem, the holy land, the portal from one realm to the next, you are awakened to a fundamental understanding.
 God loves you.

 You are very special.

 He plays this on his console as you two cruise through Bethlehem night.
 It is cool like the Mediterranean of Italy and Croatia, like the cool of LA nights driving through the Ocean Park Blvd. in Santa Monica, and yet tonight, there it is again—sanctum under the cheshire cat.